 This fix decreases the amount of air going directly over the idle progression holes as the TP opens.
 Increasing the size of the notch will allow more air through the carburetor while lessening the venturi effect on the idle progression holes.
 The net result is that less fuel and more air enters the engine at the midrange throttle setting, thus leaning out the fuel/air mixture.

 For those who do not want to modify the throttle plate themselves, we can supply a modified throttle plate for some Walbro carburetors.
 The cost is $25 with free shipping within the U.S. Contact us to order.
 Please tell us the carburetor model, and at what altitude you will be using your engine.
 We can also supply unmodified throttle plates for most Walbro carburetors.

 I installed the 112 jet, already had the throttle plate modified and took the first flight.
 It ran so much smoother at half throttle.
 Really big difference.
 CHT only got to 150 at full throttle.
 I'm really grateful for all your assistance. -KR Utah, Top 80 owner, high altitude

 Note: There is no guarantee that modified throttle plates supplied by us will perfectly fix your midrange problem.
 Much depends on the type of gasoline and oil used, what your exact cruising speed is, your weight, and the altitude where you fly.
 However, there will be a great improvement, in any case.
 It is always better to modify your own TP in an incremental fashion but it takes a significant amount of time to do it.

 1. Remove the air box, if there is one.
 Disconnect the throttle return spring from the throttle lever that is on top of the carburetor.
+Disconnect the throttle wire and fuel line.
 Undo the two carburetor screws or nuts.

 2. If there is a choke, disconnect it from the carburetor and get it out of the way.